 There are many fertility clinics to choose from, but you’ll want to ensure you’re picking one with extensive experience working with surrogates and with a good track record with the LGBTQ community.

 “I’ve been a fertility doctor for more than twenty years,” said Dr. Mark Leondires, Founder and Medical Director of RMA of Connecticut and Gay Parents To Be.
 “Our bread and butter is to help women who are having infertility problems have a baby.”
-Clinics such as RMACT who have developed a speciality in surrogacy as well, however, have applied the extensive learning from treating infertile couples to help gay, bi and trans men become fathers through surrogacy.
+Some IVF Centers such as RMACT have developed a speciality in surrogacy as well.
+They have applied the extensive learning from treating infertile couples to help gay, bi and trans men become fathers through surrogacy.

 Here are the services provided by most fertility clinics:

-Egg donors will also complete psychosocial counseling and testing to assess their motivations for donating, to rule out any potential mental health issues, and to assess their willingness to be known.
+Egg donors will also complete mental health testing at the clinic and psychosocial counseling and testing to assess their motivations for donating, to rule out any potential mental health issues, and to assess their willingness to be known.
 “In the past 20 years, we’ve been moving more towards known donors,” said Dr. Leondires.
 If this is something you want, as the intended parent, the fertility clinic can help facilitate a meeting, phone call, or video session between you and your donor.

 Your clinic can conduct preimplantation genetic testing (PGT) to help determine which of the embryos you have created have a higher chance to result in a successful pregnancy.
-The PGT process will help your clinic identify embryos with any chromosomal abnormalities that can lead to conditions such as Down’s Syndrome, cystic fibrosis, and even genes that may predispose your child to breast cancer.
+The PGT process involves taking a biopsy of the blastocyst and sending the sample to a specialized laboratory.
+The PGT process will help your clinic identify embryos with any chromosomal abnormalities that can lead to conditions such as Down’s Syndrome.
+In some unique situations PGT can be used to screen out embryos with single gene disorders and even genes that may predispose your child to breast cancer.
 Testing can also help reveal which embryos contain abnormalities that may increase the likelihood of miscarriage or difficulty conceiving.

 Monitoring of your donor and surrogate: The fertility clinic will oversee the monitoring of your surrogate once pregnant for up to 10 weeks — a process which may occur locally or nationally, depending on their location.
 “We often have surrogates and egg donors located in other states, and they are monitored in clinics in other states who send their results to us,” said Dr. Jerald S. Goldstein, Founder and Medical Director of Fertility Specialists of Texas.
 “This allows us to help make decisions to help optimize the outcome of the pregnancy.”